JamesMenetrey/Complex.NET/README.md

 Complex.NET
 ===========
-A simplistic Complex data type implementation in .NET.
+A simplistic complex number data type implementation for .NET written in C#.

 Features
 --------